 In the present study, we assess resilience of Quercus pyrenaica Willd.
-(Pyrenean oak) from southern relict forests at the rear edge of the species distribution, where species performance is considered to be threatened by climate change (Gea-Izquierdo and others 2013, 2017).
+(Pyrenean oak) from southern relict forests at the rear edge of the species distribution, where species performance could be threatened by climate change (Gea-Izquierdo and others 2013, 2017).
 For this, we combined remote-sensing information and dendroecological methods to evaluate the impact of drought both on canopy greenness (as a proxy for primary growth) and radial tree growth (as a proxy for secondary growth).
-For the analysis of forest resilience to climate, we took into account the land-use history of these transformed forests, reviewing historical documents to reconstruct forest history at the study sites, and analyzing how anthropogenic drivers have shaped the current forest structure.
+For the analysis of forest resilience to climate, we took into account the land-use history of these transformed forests, thoroughly reviewing historical documents to reconstruct forest history at the study sites, and analyzing how anthropogenic drivers have shaped the current forest structure.
 Based on this analysis, we developed a rationale that integrates the ecological and anthropogenic components of marginality to determine the regional and local scale mechanisms shaping the probability of persistence (or extinction) of rear-edge oak populations.
 Our main hypothesis is that these stands will show low resilience to extreme droughts along a small-scale gradient.
-Our main hypothesis is that range edge stands will show low resilience to extreme droughts, but that the vulnerability to drought will be ameliorated quickly across a fine-scale topographic gradient.
-To test this hypothesis, we: (i) quantified how recent extreme drought events influenced primary and secondary growth of Q. pyrenaica forests at their present geographical rear edge; (ii) reviewed of historical documents to reconstruct forest-management history and to infer how it impacted on tree-growth along over time; (iii) analyzed the long-term resilience of these forests to extreme drought events, using time-series of radial growth; (iv) and examined differences in the resilience metrics between populations under contrasting ecological conditions (i.e. xeric vs. mesic) along environmental gradients within the rear edge in order to detect vulnerability to climate change at the small spatial scale.
+Our main hypothesis is that range edge stands will show low resilience to extreme droughts, but that the vulnerability to drought will be reduced quickly across a fine-scale topographic gradient of decreasing aridity.
+To test this hypothesis, we: (i) quantified how recent extreme drought events influenced primary and secondary growth of Q. pyrenaica forests at their present geographical rear edge; (ii) analyzed the long-term resilience of these forests to extreme drought events, using time-series of radial growth; (ii) reviewed of historical documents to reconstruct forest-management history and to infer how it impacted on tree-growth along over time; (iv) and examined differences in the resilience metrics between populations under contrasting ecological conditions (i.e. xeric vs. mesic) and with different historical land-use along environmental gradients within the rear edge in order to detect vulnerability to climate change at the small spatial scale.
 For the latter, we characterized variability in the forest response to drought within the current geographical rear-edge and assessed whether the effect of aspect and environmental conditions expressed in northern and southern populations of Pyrenean oak forests differ in their resistance, resilience, and recovery to extreme drought events.

 Materials and methods